 So let’s look at some decaf options.

 Best Instant Decaf Coffee

-When it comes to decaffeinated coffee it's best to avoid the kind that go under a harsh chemical process and stick with the brands that use a Swiss water (or similar) process.
+When it comes to decaffeinated coffee it’s best to avoid the kind that undergo a harsh chemical process and stick with the brands that use a Swiss water (or similar) process.
 The ones mentioned below fit that bill.

 So here in no particular order, are a few of the best instant decaf coffee brands: